TheSignPainter98/keycov/README.md

 # KeyCov

-Kitting is hard.
-Making sure that your kitting makes sense requires three things:

-1. Coverage of common keyboard types
-2. Kits to be offered at a reasonable price and hence do not contain too many units
-3. Kitting divisions to make sense to fellow humans

-These constraints describe a fundamentally-human task containing a significant arduous part and which hence reduces its affinity with being solved by people.
+Designing good, original kitting is a surprisingly difficult problem.
+In particular, we require that:

+1. Common keyboards are covered
+2. Individual kits are reasonably small so they may be offered relatively cheaply
+3. A particular customer should not be expected to require too many kits
+4. The overall number of kits is not absurdly high
+5. The assignment of keys into kits makes sense to fellow humans.

+What we have, therefore, is a fundamentally-human problem which contains parts which require a large amount of repetitive work.

-In response, I wrote this script to give the keycap designer a hand by computing and summarising characteristics of their kitting in response to a set of keyboard layouts to cover.
+Therefore, I wrote this script to give the keycap designer a hand by analysing their kitting choices in response to a set of keyboard layouts to cover.
-Hopefully, this should make the task a little less painless, and lead to even better and more creative solutions expressly tailored to each set.
+These characteristics should help give an idea of how kitting will be perceived and used by (rational) potential customers.

+Hopefully this should give the designer some peace-of-mind in their existing decisions and hence the path to novel and creative kitting solutions, well-tailored to their set should be somewhat easier.

 ![An example of keycov output](https://raw.githubusercontent.com/TheSignPainter98/keycov/master/img/keycov-example.png)